 “There are concerns, but our acting chief Reynolds has given us the opportunity to negotiate this,” said Konczos.

-This article appears in the July 18, 2012, edition of National Journal Daily.
+This article appears in the July 18, 2012 edition of NJ Daily.